Magpie (character): Equipment

 Magpie is an expert at creating gadgetry that resembles the items that she stole.
 She also makes use of weapons that are explosive, can emit airborne toxins, or shoot razor blades.

 Other characters named Magpie

-A male character named Merg Gaterra uses the name Magpie in Pre-Zero Hour comics.
-He was an Angtuan enemy of the Legion of Super-Heroes and was hired by Monitor to steal items from the Legion's headquarters.
+An unrelated Magpie, Merg Gaterra, is an alien thief and enemy of the Legion of Super-Heroes.

 Alternative versions

-Injustice 2

-Magpie appears in the prequel comic to Injustice 2.
-Following the events of the first game, Magpie is shown as a member of this universe's Suicide Squad.
-The Impostor Batman detonated the bomb in Magpie's head for being useless.

-Batman: Li'l Gotham

 Magpie appears in the Batman: Li'l Gotham comics.